Posted by krug | July 25, 2019

 First half day (04.12.2020) will be first dedicated to a theoretical approach of Research Data Long Term Preservation (RDLTP) through three perspectives:

 - RDLTP significance for Data Governance and Data Quality Assessment.

 - How RDLTP can constitute a key element for Open Science requirements, leading to more transparent and FAIR Principles compliant Research Data Management practices.

 - RDLTP's role in the entire Research Data Life Cycle.

 The lesson will then focus on Research Data backup and archiving processes with an overview of LOCKSS (Lots Of Copies Keep Stuff Safe) and other preservation architectures.

-Second half day, whose date will be set by agreement with the participants, will be devoted to an interactive lesson on the OAIS (Open Archival Information System) standard, with general discussion on Research Data's metadata, file profiling, Persistent identifiers, privacy and copyright.
+Second half day (05.02.2021), will be devoted to an interactive lesson on the OAIS (Open Archival Information System) standard, with general discussion on Research Data's metadata, file profiling, Persistent identifiers, privacy and copyright.

 It will finally include a demonstration of the Swiss national Research Data repository OLOS.